Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/synapseanalytics/sample3_integration_testing/README.md

     - Note: The Synapse workspace deploys with a firewall rule granting access to all IP addresses.
   - **Data Lake Store Gen2** and a **Service Principal (SP)** with Storage Contributor rights assigned.
   - **KeyVault** with all relevant secrets stored.

+#### Integration Tests

+- Feel free to jump to the [Integration Tests](./tests/integrationtests/README.md) suite section to test the solution in your Azure environment!

+> Note: Friendly suggestion: open that section in a new window in VS Code and keep this one open so you can easily copy/paste the environment variables and come back to run the clean up script.

 #### Clean up